milkyfruit/dgreed/README.md

 dgreed
 ======

-2D game engine, supports Windows, Linux, Mac, iOS and Android.
+License - BSD

-The original repository is placed on googlecode (https://code.google.com/p/quibble/), but since google anounced to shut it down I moved engine to github.
+2D game engine, works on Windows, Linux, Mac, iOS and Android.
-Author of dgreed engine is Andrius Mitkus, you can follow his blog here: http://amitk.us Here you can check games that use dgreed: http://www.qbcode.com
+This is a backup repository, originally it was located on googlecode (https://code.google.com/p/quibble/) The engine was developed by Andrius Mitkus, you can follow him here: http://amitk.us A bunch of games included with this engine, my part was making game design and graphic assets.